-The scenario is not as bleak as would first appear since recently a quiet effort in the direction of mobilising community resource management, of encouraging the formation of small 'user' groups, and of building capacity and managing institutional change has begun.
-For the past two years workshops - initiated by the FAO - have been held at or near the site of the oryx reintroduction project.
+The record as not as bleak as would first appear since recently a quiet effort has begun in the direction of mobilizing community resource management, of encouraging the reformation or re-creation of small tribal or 'user' groups, and of building capacity and managing institutional change.
+Between 1997-2002 participatory workshops-initiated by the FAO-have been held at or near the site of the oryx reintroduction project.
 These have aimed at introducing the concepts of participation into more than just the vocabulary of project personnel.
-They have brought together government technicians, project personnel, extension teams and the Bedouin.
-These workshops have been moving, step by step, towards drawing all sides together to work towards a common goal - maintaining the wildlife reserve while at the same time permitting limited an n 25 ρf 11 n e n ir d ir d resource use by the Bedouin and other inhabitants of the area.
+They have brought together government technician, project personnel, extension teams, and the Bedouin.
+These workshops have been moving, step-by-step, towards drawing all sides together to work towards a common goal-maintaining the wildlife reserve while at the same time permitting limited resource use by the Bedouin and other inhabitants of the area.
 The end goal is to achieve further capacity building and truly participatory resource management.

 Government efforts to rehabilitate the Syrian desert rangelands in the 1960s initially failed to meet their objectives.
 Only when the human element was integrated into project development was there some success (Draz 1977).
-Thirty years on, government and international development agencies again proposed to rehabilitate parts of the desert and to establish a wildlife reserve - without any Bedouin consultation (FAO 1995, Roeder 1996).
+Thirty years on, government and international development agencies again proposed to rehabilitate parts of the desert and to establish a wildlife reserve-without any Bedouin consultation (Roeder 1996; FAO 1995).
 The lessons learned decades before appeared, briefly, to have been forgotten.
-Now, however, as a new century dawns, the Syrian government and its international conservation partners are once again looking at the delicate balance which needs to be maintained between pastoralists, conservationists and the environment.
-Through the medium of participatory resource management, sustainable conservation and development is being sought.
+Now, however, as a new century dawns, the Syrian government and its international conservation partners are once again looking at the delicate balance which needs to be maintained between pastoralists, conservationists, and the environment.
+And through the medium of participatory resource management, sustainable conservation and development is being sought.